Mwpereira/Arc/README.md

 ## 📚 Frameworks

--   _Vue.js_ - for building user interfaces and connecting Javascript code
+-   _Vue.js_ - for building user interfaces and connecting Javascript/Typescript code
 -   _Electron_ - for the development of cross-platform desktop GUI applications
 -   _Bulma_ - for UI components and styling